 Bizarrely, on the final day of the season, after a Rod Wallace goal snatched a late 3-3 draw away at Coventry, the away contingent mounted a mass invasion of the Highfield Road invasion, with hundreds rushing to hug the goalscorer.
 It seemed like a strange over-reaction in the circumstances.
 There was no danger of relegation so they couldn't have been reveling in Premier League safety.
 Perhaps, they were just happy the season was actually over.

-Unlike Leicester City, the 1992 English champions found little glory in the European sphere, though they did survive the First Round thanks to a foreign player rule breach from their opponents.
+The 1992 English champions found little glory in the European sphere, though they did survive the First Round thanks to a foreign player rule breach from their opponents.
 Matched against German champs Stuttgart, they were demolished 3-0 in the First Leg.

 In the final minutes of the game, ITV's touchline reporter Nick Powell asked Wilkinson to commit to an interview after the final whistle.
 With the game still on, and Leeds suffering badly, Wilko whipped around and snapped "Fuck off".